Junction Hackathon, November 2015

 Our next service design hackathon, Asunto vaihtoon 2.0, will be held in cooperation with Kiinteistömaailma in January.
 Risto Sarvas facilitates the event using Lean Service Creation tools and Antti Rauhala will help the teams hack the data.

 Would you like to join a service design hackathon?
 Leave us your email and we’ll keep you posted on future hackathons.
 Or perhaps you need help organizing a hackathon?
 Contact us and let’s make it happen together!
-Leaving a note about what you're specifically interested in is optional.

 PS.
 Stay tuned!
 In early January we'll share our views on how to create a successful hackathon.